|CREDITS||5 credits during the 2nd year of 9269 Mechanical Engineering - Design and Production (LM-33) GENOVA|

 |TEACHING LOCATION||GENOVA (Mechanical Engineering - Design and Production)|

 The course deals with the analysis and synthesis methodologies of control systems for mechatronic systems.
 In particular, SISO (single input - single output) methods for linear and time invariant systems (LTI) are developed in the frequency domain.
-The course also aims to provide a concise overview of modeling and control approaches for multivariable linear dynamical systems in state space as well as linearization for non-linear systems.
+The course aims to provide a brief overview of control approaches for multivariable linear dynamic systems as well as linearization for nonlinear systems.

-Knowledge and understanding: Provide adequate knowledge in order to understand the role of control systems for linear time invariant SISO (single input - single output) plants.
-In particular, the expected learning outcomes are related to the understanding of open-loop and closed-loop control solutions.
-Central are the concepts of stability of SISO dynamical systems, robustness to model uncertainties and exogenous disturbances.
+Knowledge and understanding issues: Provide adequate knowledge in order to understand the role of control systems for linear time invariant SISO (single input - single output) systems.
+In particular, the expected learning outcomes refer to the understanding of the open and closed loop control architectures.
+Central are the concepts of stability of SISO dynamic systems, robustness to model uncertainties and exogenous disturbances.

-Regarding the ability to apply knowledge, at the end of the course the student must be familiar with:
+With reference to the ability to apply knowledge and understanding, at the end of the course the student will have to know how to:

-Evaluating the properties and performances of a control system (reduction / cancellation of steady-state errors in response to polynomial and sinusoidal inputs, evaluation of dynamic behaviors, role of dominant poles, bandwidth, etc.)
+Evaluate the behavioral properties of an assigned control system (reduction / cancellation of steady state errors in response to polynomial and sinusoidal signals, evaluation of dynamic behaviors, dominant poles, pass bands, etc.)

-Evaluating the compatibility of the assigned control specifications with the characteristics of the given system.
-In case of incompatibility, knowing how to reformulate new specifications compatible with the plant and the boundary conditions assigned.
+Evaluate the compatibility of the assigned control specifications with the characteristics of the given system.
+In case of incompatibility, knowing how to reformulate new specifications compatible with the system and the assigned boundary conditions.

-Synthesize a regulator for a given plant, capable of satisfying the specifications of dynamic and steady-state behavior.
+Synthesize a regulator for a given system, capable of meeting the specifications of dynamic and steady-state behavior.

-Autonomy of judgment, communication skills: The autonomy of judgment must be manifested by demonstrating understanding of the concepts and methods described in the course.
+Judgment autonomy, communication skills: Judgment autonomy must be demonstrated by demonstrating understanding of the concepts and methods described in the course.

-Learning skills: Learning skills will be measured (qualitatively) during lectures, receptions, and exercises which will be based on the maximum possible active participation.
-Final learning ability will be assessed globally and quantitatively in the exam.
+Learning skills: The learning ability will be measured (qualitatively) during lessons, receptions, and exercises that will be based on the maximum possible active participation.
+The final learning ability will be assessed globally and quantitatively during the exam.

 Knowledge of general concepts and methodological tools of functional analysis and linear algebra.

-Part 1: Introduction to the problem of Automatic Controls, general concepts relating to open-loop and closed-loop control schemes.
-Introduction to the concept of robustness to exogenous disturbances and to parametric uncertainties.
+Part 1: Introduction to the main issues of Automatic Controls, general concepts related to open and closed loop control schemes.
+Introduction to the concept of robustness to exogenous disturbances and parametric uncertainties.
 Practical examples of plant modeling and their control architectures; necessary plant conditions for its eligibility for closed loop control.

-Part 5: Review of the synthesis of regulators: specifications of a control system; general synthesis methods for minimal phase plants; phase lag, phase lead, and proportional, integral and derivative (PID) regulators; general synthesis methods for non-minimal phase plants.
+Part 5: Synthesis of regulators: specifications of a control system; general synthesis methods for minimal phase plants; phase lag, phase lead, and proportional, integral and derivative (PID) regulators; general synthesis methods for non-minimal phase plants.

-Part 6: Introduction to the discretization of continuous-time synthesized regulators for their digital implementation and numerical examples.
+Part 6: Introduction to the discretization of controllers synthesized in continuous time for their digital implementation.